jehingson/-shop-Graditest/README.md

 MIT

-This project was bootstrapped with [Create React App](https://github.com/jehingson/-shop-Graditest).
+This project was bootstrapped with [webpack scss](https://github.com/jehingson/-shop-Graditest).